AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/TimeSeriesChangeMonitor/Readme.md

   -ExtendedFilters             Optional extended attribute filter in Name=Value format.
 Can be set multiple times.
   -TimeSeries                  Optional time-series to monitor.
 Can be set multiple times.
   -ChangesSinceTime            The starting changes-since time in ISO 8601 format.
-Defaults to 'right now' -PollInterval                The polling interval in ISO 8601 Duration format. [default: PT5M] -MaximumChangeCount          When greater than 0, exit after detecting this many changed time-series. [default: 0] -AllowQuickPolling           Allows very quick polling.
+Defaults to 'right now' -ForceFullSync               When set, force the /ChangesSinceTime value to sync all matching time-series. [default: False] -PollInterval                The polling interval in ISO 8601 Duration format. [default: PT5M] -MaximumPollCount            When set, exit after this many polling intervals.
+  -MaximumChangeCount          When set, exit after detecting this many changed time-series.
+  -AllowQuickPolling           Allows very quick polling.
 Good for testing, bad for production. [default: False] -SavedChangesSinceJson       Loads the /ChangesSinceTime value from this JSON file.
   -DetectedChangesCsv          When set, save all detected changes to this CSV file and exit.